scGetStuff/top/fsjs/react/cv/README.md

 # Notes

 -   I'm done, want to move to the rest of the material
--   I don't care about deployment at this time, maybe circle back after finishing the material
+-   I don't care about deployment at this time, maybe circle back later

 # application should include: